dheison0/sps/README.md

-# proxy-server
+# sps

-A simple HTTP proxy server with support to domain filter.
+SPS is a simple HTTP/HTTPS proxy server written in Go for run on my phone that has only 512MB of RAM and run Android 6 with a average use of 80% of RAM.

 ## TODO